jorgenkraghjakobsen/merus_bt/README.md

 SD0    CLK                         15  ENABLE
                                    nc  MUTE
 ```
-The repo push the following pin configs - but can be changed using make menuconfig system
+The repo is setup with the following pin configs - but can be changed using make menuconfig system

 ### SPP app control